hankthevc/rai-toolkit/README.md

 The app launches at `http://localhost:8501`.
 Enter a scenario, flag contextual risk modifiers, and download the generated Decision Record to test the full workflow end-to-end.

-**For AI-Powered Analysis:** The live demo includes built-in AI capabilities.
+**AI Analysis (powered by OpenAI API):** The live demo uses AI to analyze scenarios and suggest risk factors.
 For local development, set your OpenAI API key:

 ```bash
 export OPENAI_API_KEY="sk-..."